Coolmine: Location and access

 Coolmine is located between the suburban areas of Blanchardstown (to the south-east) and Clonsilla (to the west).
-It is in the Dublin 15 postal district.
-It is roughly 15 kilometres from Dublin city.
+It is in the Dublin 15 postal district, approximately 15 kilometres from Dublin city.
 One of the largest shopping outlets in Ireland – the Blanchardstown Centre – is located in Coolmine townland, as well as other parts of greater Blanchardstown.

 Public transport in Coolmine is provided by Dublin Bus, with route numbers 37 and 39 serving the area.
 The N3 Navan Road is the main road artery.

 Coolmine railway station is on the Maynooth/M3 Parkway Western Commuter line.
 The station opened on 2 July 1990.
 Close to Coolmine railway station is a single-arch stone road bridge (over the Royal Canal) which was built between 1794-1795, with ashlar parapet walls, cut stone keystones and voussoirs.

 Amenities

 Coolmine woods

 In the centre of Coolmine is the Coolmine woods.
 Its main path is often used as a shortcut for people heading towards the Blanchardstown Shopping Centre or by schoolchildren attending Coolmine Community School.
-Its flat and open grass make it popular for joggers and dog-walkers while during the summer, local football teams train on the grass.
+Its flat and open grass makes it popular for joggers and dog walkers while during the summer, local football teams train on the grass.

 Millennium Park

 The Millennium Park is located between Coolmine and the Blanchardstown Shopping Centre.
-The park is run by Fingal County Council and its amenities include two all-weather astro pitches, a children's playground, dog pen, skatepark, and exercise stations.
+The park is run by Fingal County Council and its amenities include two all-weather astro pitches, a children's playground, a dog pen, a skatepark, and exercise stations.